 Case-Based Teaching Guide: Religious, Cultural and Philosophical Objections to Medical Care

-Responding to a parent’s refusal of medical care based on religious, cultural or ethical considerations presents complex challenges.
-Physicians must balance respect for the parent’s wishes and legal rights with the child’s well-being.
-What are the limitations on a parent’s right to refuse treatment for a child?
+Responding to parents' refusal of medical care based on religious, cultural or ethical considerations presents complex challenges.
+Physicians must balance respect for the parents' wishes and legal rights with the child's well-being.
+What are the limitations on parents' right to refuse treatment for a child?
 What are the steps a physician must take in order to justify involving state agencies to compel treatment?
-How do you resolve conflicts between the parent’s values and those of the medical profession?
+How do you resolve conflicts between the parents' values and those of the medical profession?

 These materials explore the ethical issues that arise when the values of parents and healthcare providers come into conflict over care decisions.
-Participants will learn the components of informed consent or permission, and understand the limitations of a parent’s right to refuse treatment for a child.
+Participants will be presented with the components of informed consent or permission, and understand the limitations of parents' rights to refuse treatment for a child.
 Participants will discuss the steps to take in order to justify involving state agencies to compel treatment for a child, and identify strategies to resolve conflicts between the values of a parent and the medical profession.